Skip to main content

 • An overwhelming sense of impending doom

 They can make you feel like you're losing control or having a heart attack, even though there's no real danger.
 Recognizing these symptoms is the first step towards managing and overcoming panic attacks effectively.
+Some health crises, like panic episodes, can mimic serious conditions without showing physical danger.

 Key Insights or Information